-Factors to consider when selecting term insurance plan
+Top Factors to consider when selecting a term insurance plan

 Now that you know the ins and outs of term insurance and its features, let’s take a look at some additional factors that you must consider when choosing a term plan.

-Company reviews and credibility: Reading reviews online or asking for recommendation or experiences of friends doesn’t hurt.
+- Company reviews and credibility: Reading reviews online or asking for recommendations or experiences from friends doesn’t hurt.
 It only clears any doubts or gives a better picture about an insurance plan or the insurer.

 Here’s a comparative table showing different term insurance plans offered by insurance companies, and the approximate premium for different age groups.